-Many people use medicines or remedies that are not part of the traditional medical treatment prescribed by their healthcare professional.
+Many people use medicines or remedies that are not part of the traditional medical treatment prescribed by their healthcare provider.
 Using this type of alternative therapy along with traditional treatments is called complementary medicine.
 Alternative remedies can include herbal medicines, vitamins, and folk remedies.

 Safety and Side Effects

-The US Food and Drug Administration does not regulate herbal products, which means that they can be sold with no proof of their safety, purity, or even whether they work as claimed.
+The US Food and Drug Administration (FDA) does not regulate herbal products, which means that they can be sold with no proof of their safety, purity, or even whether they work as claimed.
 In addition, the herbal manufacturing industry in the US is not uniform or standardized.
 This means that products with the same name may not have the same amount of ingredients, or even the exact same ingredients.
 Some companies produce high-quality preparations, but others have poor quality control or unsanitary conditions.
 Therefore, the dosing and purity of herbal products is not straightforward.
 This also increases the possibility of side effects.

 Tell Your Health Care Provider